 This is also known as the standover height.

-However, if your kid is very tall and if you feel that a 16 inch bike may come short, then check out a 20 inch bike or an 18 inch bike that are generally recommended for 6 year olds and above.
+However, if your kid is very tall and if you feel that a 16-inch bike may come short, then check out a 20-inch bike or an 18-inch bike that is generally recommended for 6-year-olds and above.

-A 14 inch bike generally fit kids who are 3 or 4 years old.
+A 14-inch bike generally fits kids who are 3 or 4 years old.

 Fit: The fit of the bike is an important factor when selecting a bike.